Eligibility for single ethics review | New applications | Amendments | Annual Reports| Reporting Problems | Frequently asked questions

 Frequently asked questions

-Question: How do I determine if I am the lead PI on the study?
+Question: How do I determine if I am the lead Principal Investigator (PI) for the study?

-Response: The lead PI is often named in the grant as the lead Principal Investigator for the research team.
-Typically, the lead PI's institution will receive funding for the project.
-If you are not sure if you are the lead PI, please contact Research Ethics.
+Response: The lead PI is often named in the grant as the lead PI for the research team.
+Typically, the lead PI's institution will receive funding for the project and send funds to other institutions as per the agreement.
+If you are not sure if you are the lead PI based on this definition, please contact Research Ethics to discuss.

-Question: I am working with investigators in a country outside of Canada who have received ethics clearance from their institutions.
+Question: All the investigators I am working with reside in a country outside of Canada and have already received ethics clearance from their institutions.
 Does this qualify for a single REB review?

-Question: I am working with a researcher at another institution on a multi-jurisdictional project.
-We will receive a sub-grant for students to address particular objectives in the research and for thesis work.
+Question: I am working with the lead researcher who resides at another Canadian institution on a multi-jurisdictional project.
+Waterloo will receive a sub-grant for students to address particular objective in the research and for their thesis work.
 Can a multi-jurisdictional review be facilitated?

-Response: Discuss with the lead investigator what their ethics application will cover, then contact Research Ethics to discuss.
+Response: Discuss with the lead PI what they intend for their research ethics application to cover, then contact Research Ethics.
+A discussion is needed to clarify the Waterloo students' projects and ensure they receive an ethics review.